AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequenceEnumerator_1/MoveNext.md

 CAEXSequenceEnumerator&lt;T>.MoveNext Method
 ============================================
-AutomationML 2.1 APISets the enumerator to the next item in the collection.
+Sets the enumerator to the next item in the collection.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)